dlowrey/sudoku-solver/README.md

 # Sudoku Solver
-A 9x9 Sudoku Puzzle solver using Python 3 and Tkinter User Interface based off of [NewCoder Tutorial](http://newcoder.io/gui/part-3/) Other branches `old` and `simple` exist for different reasons but are the same project.
+A 9x9 Sudoku Puzzle solver using Python 3 and Tkinter User Interface based off of [NewCoder Tutorial](http://newcoder.io/gui/part-3/) Other branch `simple` exist for different reasons but are the same project.
-- `old` is the first implementation of the project
 - `simple` is the project without the more *pythonic* stuff in it.

 ## To Run ##